Benjmhart/linuxStreamDeckTool/readme.md

 }
 ```

+## build notes

+due to a dependancy issue, this project requires node 8.15

 ### Folders

 the default folder is root, you should always have a root folder, each folder is an array of buttons. note: if you create a folder other than root, it is highly recommended that one of the buttons in that folder contain a link back to the root folder. see the example streamDeckrc.json file below for details